bgoonz/web-dev-notes-resource-site/2-content/REACT/REPOS/reactjs.org-master/content/blog/2015-02-18-react-conf-roundup-2015.md

   <div class="skinny-col">
     <h3 style="margin-top:0"><a class="anchor" name="talk-performance"></a>High-performance <a class="hash-link" href="#talk-performance">#</a></h3>
     <p>
       <strong>Jason Bonta</strong> showed us how complex user interfaces can get, and how his team keeps them performant as they scale.
-He also had the pleasure of open-sourcing his team’s work on <a href="https://facebook.github.io/fixed-data-table/">FixedDataTable</a>.
+He also had the pleasure of open-sourcing his team's work on <a href="https://facebook.github.io/fixed-data-table/">FixedDataTable</a>.
     </p>
   </div>
   <div class="skinny-col">